tetratelabs/istio-cost-analyzer/README.md

-# Dapani
+# Istio Cost Analyzer

-Dapani is a tool that allows you to analyze the costliest workload links in your cluster.
+The Istio Cost Analyzer is a tool that allows you to analyze the costliest workload links in your cluster.
 It relies on Kubernetes/Istio and Prometheus to gather data, and uses publicly-available cloud egress rates to estimate the overall egress costs of your services.

 ## Usage